Type 99 rifle: Long rifle

 The initial production rifle of the Type 99.
 Made only by Nagoya Arsenal and Toyo Kogyo under Kokura Arsenal supervision.
-Only about 38,000 were produced, 8,000 at Nagoya and 30,000 at Toyo Kogyo between summer of 1940 and spring of 1941 when production was switched to the much more common new Type 99 carbine of which millions were made.
-The long rifle was found to be more cumbersome than the carbine, and provided only marginally better performance.
-Thus, it was sidelined in favor of the carbine, which was much more practical, required less resources to produce, proving more than satisfactory.
+Only about 38,000 were produced, 8,000 at Nagoya and 30,000 at Toyo Kogyo between summer of 1940 and spring of 1941 when production was switched to the much more common new Type 99 short rifle of which millions were made.
+The long rifle was found to be more cumbersome than the short rifle, and provided only marginally better performance.
+Thus, it was sidelined in favor of the short rifle, which was much more practical, required less resources to produce, proving more than satisfactory.

-Like the early Type 99 carbines, these Long rifles were made with a monopod, anti-aircraft lead arms on the rear sight and a dust cover.
+Like the early Type 99 short rifles, these Long rifles were made with a monopod, anti-aircraft lead arms on the rear sight and a dust cover.

-Carbine
+Short rifle

 In 1942, a Type 99 with a 660 mm barrel was designed, and became the basis for the Type 99 sniper rifle.